Dzoukr/SAFEr.Template/README.md

 - Fable 3 as dotnet tool
 - Feliz + Feliz.Bulma as default
 - Feliz.Router for secured routing (including fallback to default page when navigating to non-existent page)
-- Feliz.UseElmish for sub-pages
+- Feliz.UseDeferred for calling remoting methods
+- UseState hooks instead of Elmish
 - Bulma + Font Awesome as npm packages
-- Application split into State / View
 - SharedView module for helper functions to navigate to strongly typed pages
 - Public content in `public` folder (including `index.html`)
 - Webpack pre-configured to support SCSS files (from `styles/styles.css`)